Unique accommodation: Best 50 places to stay around the world

 Traditional Travellers Caravan, Wales

-You can snuggle up in authentic fairytale Romani vardo for a romantic and secluded evening away for two.
-This super pretty caravan sleeps two adults in a double bed amongst luxury bedding.
-There is also a wood-burning stove inside t keep you warm throughout the night.
+You can snuggle up in an authentic fairytale Romani vardo for a romantic and secluded evening away for two.
+This super-pretty caravan sleeps two adults in a double bed, with luxury bedding.
+There is also a wood-burning stove inside to keep you warm throughout the night.

 If you are looking for a technology-free holiday, this is the place for you.
 There is no TV or gadgets inside the caravan.
 Just twinkling fairy lights and a reading lamp.
 It’s a unique glamping site in Wales and is really worth a visit.